nidahnftn/raspi-firewall/README.md

 25. Start the Filebeat service: sudo service filebeat start
 26. Configure the Filebeat service to start during boot time: sudo systemctl enable filebeat
 27. Now, go to 192.168.1.13:5601 => Analytics => Dashboard.
 Search Syslog.
 Your dashboard is ready!
+28. Before applying iptables rule, make sure all main devices are already connected to raspi so we can get their IP address to exclude from blacklist.
-28. Apply the iptables rule and monitor through Kibana server.
+29. Apply the iptables rule and monitor through Kibana server.

 source: